Employee ADA Accommodations

 How to Self-Identify

-Employees who have a disability and wish to self-identify must complete the required form.
-The following Self-Identification Form may be accessed here.
+Employees who have a disability and wish to self-identify must complete the Self-Identification Form.
 This form is used by the employee to notify RIC that they have a disability.
 The data is reported to the State of Rhode Island only for data collection and analysis purposes.
 It will not initiate a request for reasonable accommodation.
 Employees who file this form will receive a confirmation that the form was received by Rhode Island Office of Diversity, Equity and Opportunity.
 They will also receive information regarding the employees’ rights.

 How to Request and Submit a Request for Reasonable Accommodation

 Employees who wish to request reasonable accommodations must download and complete the following forms:

 - Employee Self-Identification of Disability & Request for Reasonable Accommodations: This form is used by the employee to notify RIC that they have a disability and to request reasonable accommodation and needs assessment.
 Upon request from the college, verification of disabling condition must be obtained from your physician.

 - Medical Inquiry Form: This form is completed by the employee’s physician.
 The completed form will assist the ADA Coordinator to clarify any impairment and determine accommodation needs and effective options.
 Please note that it is recommended that the employee consult with the ADA Coordinator to determine if this form is needed.